Skip to main content

 Explore the Warner Bros.
 Studio Tour London Art Department | What to see, highlights & more

 Step behind the camera at Warner Bros.
 Studio Tour London to explore the Harry Potter Art Department.
-This creative hub served as the architectural heart of the wizarding world.
+Home to the iconic 1:24 scale Hogwarts Castle model, original concept sketches, and technical blueprints, this creative hub served as the architectural heart of the wizarding world.

 Discover the Harry Potter Art Department